 This longtime Culver City staple makes all of its fried chicken with love (and yes, there’s honey around, too).
 The extra-crisp batter makes for ideal wing eating, leading to happy messes at the table.

 Two Wings Chicken

 The wings are just right at chef John Clark’s ongoing pop-up Two Wings Chicken, which started after Clark left the Jon & Vinny empire to begin cooking for himself.
-After a long run at Smorgasburg, Two Wings is back out on the streets doing pop-ups at breweries and mid-week pickups, so be sure to order ahead.
+After a long run at Smorgasburg, Two Wings pop-ups at breweries and mid-week pickups, so be sure to order ahead.

-This massive Korean chain has been making big inroads into Los Angeles for years.
+This massive Korean chain started in 1982 and made big inroads into Los Angeles with seven locations in the Southland.
 For crispy options with a variety of sauces (and the requisite packets of pickled daikon), this is the hot new Korean fried chicken destination to know.

-With more than a dozen different sauce and flavor options to choose from, it’s easy to see why Wing Ferno in Gardena does so well with its local crowd.
-Add in a second location in Orange County, and the future looks bright for one of Los Angeles’s best wing shops.
+With more than a dozen different sauce and flavor options to choose from, it’s easy to see why Wing Ferno in Gardena does so well.
+Add in a second location in Orange County and a third in Long Beach, and the future looks bright for one of LA’s best wing shops.

 Also featured in: